ci1xgk/Fellowship_Webpage/metrics.md

 False Alarm rate: 0.026091
 Critical success index: 0.883887
 ````
-A contingency map is generated shown as below:
+A contingency map is generated shown as below, which ilustrates the flood extent of both model and benchmark data.

 ![image](/Figures/carl_4.png)